Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users verify the UpdateResponse as if it were a SearchResponse for the most recent version of `search_key`, and they also check that their update is the last entry in the log.

-Note that the contents of `UpdateRequest.value` is the new value of the lookup key and NOT a serialized `UpdateValue` object.
 To aid verification, the update response provides the `UpdatePrefix` structure necessary to reconstruct the `UpdateValue`.

 Users MUST retain the information required to perform monitoring as described in
 {{search}}.